OfficeDev/TrainingContent/Identity/01 Getting Started Microsoft Identity/README.md

 ## Lab - Getting Started with Microsoft Identity

 The lab for this module is available in multiple units within the associated Microsoft Learn module.
 Use the following links to jump to the specific unit.
-Each Microsoft Learn unit represents a different lab exercise & demo in the presentation.
+Each Microsoft Learn unit represents a different lab exercise and demo in the presentation.

 1. [Exercise - Different types of tokens used in Microsoft Identity](https://docs.microsoft.com/learn/modules/getting-started-identity/3-exercise-different-token-types)